Murders of Floyd and Vera Hill: Trial process and appeals

 Jamie and JoAnn Mills were arrested a day after the double murder, and were later tried before separate courts.

 In August 2007, Jamie Mills was tried before a jury at an Alabama state court on two counts of capital murder.
 Mills's wife, who was called as a witness, testified that she saw her husband wielding a hammer and battering the elderly couple to death.
 At the end of the trial, Mills was found guilty of both counts of murder by the jury.
 The sentencing hearing ended with the 12-member jury deciding that, based on a majority opinion of 11 to one, Mills should be sentenced to death for the double murder.

-It was revealed after the trial of Jamie Mills that his wife JoAnn, who originally faced the same charges of capital murder as her husband, agreed to plead guilty to lesser charges of murder, provided that she turned state evidence against her husband.
+It was revealed after the trial of Jamie Mills that his wife JoAnn, who originally faced the same charges of capital murder as her husband, agreed to plead guilty to lesser charges of murder, provided that she turned state's evidence against her husband.
 After admitting to her role in the murders, JoAnn was sentenced to life imprisonment with the possibility of parole.
 The earliest date for a parole hearing is December 2027.

 After his trial, Jamie Mills appealed several times to higher courts (both state and federal) against his death sentence, maintaining he was innocent and arguing that the plea bargain with his wife might have caused his wife to lie about his involvement in the murders.
 All of the appeals were rejected, including those in 2006, 2008 and 2016.